 Facilities: Toilets, coffee shop.

 The elegant, honey coloured stone, Customs House, situated alongside Purfleet Quay, was constructed in 1683 by George Vancouver, the son of the Deputy Collector of Customs.
-Today the building hosts the town's tourist information centre, plus a facinating exhibition, with hands-on computer displays, that retell the story of the local merchants, customs men and smugglers, including Lynn's famous mariners; Vancouver and Nelson.
+Today the building hosts an information centre, plus a fascinating exhibition, with hands-on computer displays, that retell the story of the local merchants, customs men and smugglers, including Lynn's famous mariners; Vancouver and Nelson.

 Opening times: Mon to Sat, 10am to 3.30pm/4.30pm, Sun 12pm to 3.30pm/4.30pm